-What is lung cancer?Lung cancer results from abnormal growth of cells in the lining of the lungs, leading to the growth of a malignant tumour.
+Lung cancer results from abnormal growth of cells in the lining of the lungs, leading to the growth of a malignant tumour.

-There are two main types of lung cancer — small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC) — which differ in terms of their appearance under a microscope, how they grow and spread to other parts of the body and how they are treated.
+There are two main types of lung cancer — small-cell lung cancer (SCLC) and non-small-cell lung cancer (NSCLC) — which differ in terms of their appearance under a microscope, how they grow and spread to other parts of the body, and how they are treated.
 Approximately 85% of all lung cancers are NSCLC.

 Lung cancer is usually fatal — the overall survival rate is about 17% at five years after diagnosis.
 The reason for the low rate of survival is that lung cancer tends to spread (metastasize) rapidly to other parts of the body very early after it first forms, (i.e. before it is diagnosed).

-CausesThe development of lung cancer is strongly associated with cigarette smoking — approximately 90% of lung cancers are attributable to tobacco use.
+The development of lung cancer is strongly associated with cigarette smoking — approximately 80% of lung cancers are due to tobacco use.
 Pipe and cigar smoking can also cause lung cancer, but the risk is not as high as with cigarette smoking.
 Tobacco smoke contains more than 4,000 chemical compounds, many of which are cancer-causing (carcinogens).

-Although the majority of lung cancers are linked to tobacco smoking, not all smokers go on to develop lung cancer suggesting that genetic susceptibility (i.e. indicated by a family history of the disease) may play a role in the development of lung cancer.
+Although most lung cancers are linked to tobacco smoking, not all smokers go on to develop lung cancer and lung cancer can occur in people who have never smoked or been exposed to second-hand smoke.
+These observations suggest that genetic susceptibility (i.e. indicated by a family history of the disease) may play a role in the development of lung cancer.

 Signs, symptoms, and diagnosis

 Symptoms of lung cancer are varied and warning signs are not always obvious.
-Some people who get lung cancer display no symptoms until the cancer is discovered during a routine chest x-ray or CT scan.
-In people who do display symptoms, these may include the following:
+Some people who get lung cancer display no symptoms until the cancer is discovered during a routine chest x-ray or computed tomography (CT) scan.

 - Persistent cough and hoarseness